artsy/positron/README.md

 In order to write articles, you will need to be a member of a channel.
 If you are an Artsy dev, you can point MONGOHQ_URL to the staging database.
 Connecting to staging database requires VPN, please see details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).

-Edit the MONGOHQ_URL in `.env`, or, if you use Hokusai dev, edit the one in `hokusai/development.yml` which takes precedence over the one in `.env`.
+Edit the MONGOHQ_URL in `.env`, or, if you use Hokusai dev, edit the one in `hokusai/development.yml` which takes precedence.

 #### Using a local database

-Follow these steps to create a dummy channel:
+With MongoDB running locally, follow these steps to create a dummy channel:

 1. Create a collection called `channels` in a `positron` db in your mongo database (You can use the mongo shell or a simple UI like Robomongo.)
 2. Add a document with the following fields: